AckermanLevi1/ArticleIQ/README.md

 - requirements.txt: A list of required Python packages for the project.
 - faiss_store_openai.pkl: A pickle file to store the FAISS index.
 - .env: Configuration file for storing your HuggingFace API key.

+## Contributing

+Contributions to this repository are welcome.
+If you have suggestions or improvements, feel free to open an issue or submit a pull request.

+## License

+This repository is licensed under the [MIT License](LICENSE).